tmd-yoshi/sample251120/README.md

 - When a pull request is opened or reopened, a GitHub Actions workflow is triggered
 - The workflow checks the permission level of the PR author
+- Bot accounts (like GitHub Apps and bots) are automatically allowed
-- If the author does not have write, maintain, or admin access, the PR is automatically closed with a comment
+- If the author is a regular user without write, maintain, or admin access, the PR is automatically closed with a comment

 ### Workflow